yehia67/documentation/compass/home.md

-# Compass is the open-source code for the Coordinator, which is a client application that allows nodes in an IOTA network to reach a consensus.
+# Compass is an open-source implementation of the Coordinator, which is a client application that allows nodes in an IOTA network to reach a consensus.

 [Compass overview](/0.1/introduction/overview.md)
 ## Learn what Compass is and how you can use it